petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/adding-notification-templates.md

 ---
 # Adding Notification Templates for Distributor Application

 To this point, Delectable Bonsai's Distributor Application has no automated notifications for entry events.
-This means administrators must check the object to learn of new submissions and manually inform applicants on the status of their applications.
-This strategy does not scale and leaves room for human error, resulting in missed opportunities or poor user experience.
+This means administrators must check the object to learn of new submissions and inform applicants on the status of their applications manually.
+This strategy doesn't scale and leaves room for human error, resulting in missed opportunities or poor user experience.

 Here you'll create these notification templates for use with the Distributor Application object: